-Turtles can be fascinating and fun pets, but they do have many specific care requirements that potential turtle owners must be aware of.
+Turtles are fascinating and fun pets, but they do have many specific care requirements that potential turtle owners must be aware of.
 One of their most important needs is in the area of health care.
 You should know from the start how to tell if your turtle is dying to keep your pet safe and understand when to get help.

 How Can You Tell If Your Turtle Is Dying?

 Turtles, both aquatic and semi-aquatic, can suffer from some common health conditions such as respiratory illnesses, parasites, and dietary deficiencies, many of which share similar symptoms.
 Like other small pets and reptiles, turtles can tend to "hide" their symptoms, which means by the time you notice something is wrong, the turtle can be very ill and close to dying.
-Remaining vigilant by watching your turtle's diet, habits, and everyday routine is a critical part of turtle ownership so you can recognize a problem as soon as possible.

 Lack of Appetite